cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 For specific comparisons, labels like `$Genus$Placebo vs LGG (Reference) [Main Effect]` and `$Genus$Placebo vs LGG (Reference) [Interaction]` may appear.

-* The `[Main Effect]` label indicates the primary difference in taxa abundance between the compared groups, excluding the influence of other factors.
+* The `[Main Effect]` label indicates the primary difference in taxa abundance between the compared groups at the baseline.
-* The `[Interaction]` label reveals the relationship between group differences and time variable.
-It indicates if the difference in taxa abundance between groups varies depending on other factors in the model.
+* The `[Interaction]` label reveals the interaction between group differences and time variable, i.e., whether the group difference changes with the time.

-If the aim is to specifically investigate the shifts in taxa abundance across distinct timepoints, the `generate_taxa_change_test_pair()` function is advantageous.
-This function employs a linear model (lm) to evaluate the changes in taxa abundance and to distinguish the differences between groups.
+If the aim is to specifically investigate the shifts in taxa abundance between the two time points, the `generate_taxa_change_test_pair()` function can be used.
+This function employs a linear model (lm) to evaluate the changes in taxa abundance in relation to a grouping variable.

 ```r
 # Generate taxa change test pair